MicrosoftDocs/power-platform/power-platform/admin/data-integrator.md

 - Turning off validations (optional):
   While the Data Integrator does not bypass any business logic and validations, you may optionally turn off the ones that are not required to improve performance.

-Consider the following tips to ensure performance while importing or exporting data from Dynamics 365 apps environments.
+Consider the following tips to ensure performance while importing or exporting data from Common Data Service environments.

 ### Importing/Exporting data to/from Dynamics 365 apps